kbredies/gratopy/doc/source/getting_started.rst

 Second example: Fanbeam transform
 ---------------------------------

-As a second example, we consider a fanbeam geometry which has a detector that is 120 (cm) wide, the distance from the source to the center of rotation is 100 (cm), while the distance from source to detector are 200 (cm).
+As a second example, we consider a fanbeam geometry that has a detector that is 120 (cm) wide, the distance from the the source to the center of rotation is 100 (cm), while the distance from the source to the detector is 200 (cm).
 We do not choose the **image_width** but rather let gratopy automatically determine a suitable **image_width**.
 We visualize the defined geometry via the :class:`gratopy.ProjectionSettings.show_geometry` method.
 ::

     # initial import